Electricity

 to touch or play near power equipment, you could

-die a very painful and unpleasant death—electricity doesn't
+die an extremely nasty and unpleasant death—electricity doesn't

-dangerous enough to kill, so be sure to treat that with respect too.
+Electricity can also be dangerous in your home.
+Household electric power can kill you, so be sure to treat it with respect too.

 Don't play with household power sockets or push things into them.